 “I always tell people, just because you have a wrench doesn’t make you a good mechanic.
 You need to know how to use the equipment.”

 If people are looking for a doctor like that in their area, there’s a search function on the website.
 They can go to www.nasit.org, and they can find a doctor in their area.
-If someone needs a highly specialized treatment and they don’t have a specialist in their area, they need to find one if that’s the procedure that they need.

 I always tell people, just because you have a wrench doesn’t make you a good mechanic.
 You need to know how to use the equipment.
 When people have real diseases that need a real evaluation, making sure that you’re working with a center that really can offer top-of-the-line care and expert diagnostics as well as treatment options—there’s really no substitute for that.